bbermudez/dual-chimeric-reads/README.md

 ...

+[] make a toy example data that is packed along with the repository.

+  [] a couple of read files with 100 seqs each: 10 chimeric, 50 loose srna, 30 loose target, 10 unmapped

+  [] two very small genomes, decide if true genome (yeast?
+12 Mb) or fake

+  [] what do other tools do?

 [] is there a code out there to check that a file is truly fastq?

 [] make a process FindChimericReads

-.[] label reads as
+  [] label reads as chimeric, loose sRNA, loose target, or unmapped.
+The first three categories should be applied to both host and parasite.

 [] think: consequences of aligning to a mixed host & parasite sRNA db vs aligning to separate databases

-[] think of portability, how to use docker or singularity to help the user with dependencies
+[] portability: how to use docker or singularity to help the user with dependencies

 [] wildest dream: include pipeline into nf-core as nf-core/dual-chimeric-reads